 Either way, the Vietnamese are brilliant considering these are the ultimate food trifecta.
 Healthy, easy to make, and incredibly delicious!

 All you'll need to do is gather your ingredients.
 You don't want to use anything too big or bulky as the rice paper will tear fairly easily.
 I used lentils, carrots, bell peppers, and lettuce for these.

 Then, add all the ingredients to the bottom edge of the rice paper circle. *Note that photographing rice paper is nearly impossible.
-It’s see-through so no matter on what kind of surface you place it on, you just can’t….
+It's see-through so no matter on what kind of surface you place it, you just can't...

 Then roll it all up!

-The only thing that I think scares off most people is not knowing how to roll spring rolls.
-It’s basically the same as rolling a burrito just a little bit more delicate.
-Still frightened?
-Don’t worry…Mama Ness to your rescue with this super professional looking ‘how to roll spring rolls guide’ :D
+The only thing that I think scares off most people is not knowing how to roll summer rolls.
+It's basically the same as rolling a burrito just a little bit more delicate.
+Still, frightened?
+Don't worry...Mama Ness is to your rescue with this super professional looking 'how to roll spring/sommer rolls guide' :D

 Now that you have that nifty guide there is nothing stopping you from making this.
 Roll it all up and eat it with your favorite sauces.

-3) There are a couple of different ways to soak your rice paper.
-The way described above is how I like to do.
+1) Loosely adapted from Crazy Vegan Kitchen's [Vegan Rice Paper Rolls]2) If you are new to making rice paper rolls then I suggest you use 2 rice papers on top of each other.
+The rice paper rolls won't break as easily.
+It's also great if you are making these for kids to double to papers as well.
+This allows kids to hold on to them easier without them falling apart or tearing.3) There are a couple of different ways to soak your rice paper.
+The way described above is what I like to do.
 It takes a bit of experimenting until you find the way that works best for you.
 Others like to soak their rice paper in hot water for a few seconds.
-I find that my rice paper tears to easily when done that way.
+I find that my rice paper tears too easily when done that way.